Iwallis/sample_app/README.md

     6. git push

 * to set up email in production
-  1. `heroku addons:create sendgrid:starter` (need to verify account on heroku)
+  1. in command line enter `heroku addons:create sendgrid:starter` (need to verify account on heroku)
   2. Add this to config file
      ``` ruby
      Rails.application.configure do